translearn/PaintRL/index.md

   <img src="assets/images/paint_cone.png" width="50%"/>
 </p>

 It is easy to see that the atomized paint is not distributed uniformly.
 The beta distribution model from [Balkan and Arikan](https://www.sciencedirect.com/science/article/pii/S0093641399000695) is employed to model the non-uniformity of the paint.
 An obvious advantage of this model is the flexibility with different gun models and external working conditions.
+Below is a illustration of the model (from [Andulkar et al.](https://linkinghub.elsevier.com/retrieve/pii/S0278612515000229)).

 <p align="center">
   <img src="assets/images/beta_distribution.jpg" width="50%"/>